How to Choose the Right Projects When Every Department Is Convinced Theirs Is the Right One

 A project that requires intensive internal management does not just cost more in budget terms; it becomes a drag on every initiative running in parallel.
 High-span projects are the hidden reason portfolios slow down: the bottleneck is rarely a technical problem; it’s that the same two or three people are being pulled in eight directions simultaneously, and nobody modeled that when the project was approved.
 The meter is running and the vendor can blame delays on “limited availability of key stakeholders”.
 Result: over budget.
 Because it was set with one eye shut.

-In the Project Vista formula, both of these factors sit in the denominator alongside cost, because they multiply cost rather than add to it.
-A project that is both expensive and highly disruptive and consumes significant oversight bandwidth is not three times harder than a clean, self-contained initiative; it is an order of magnitude harder, and the portfolio feels that difference acutely.
+In the Vista Score, both of these factors sit in the denominator alongside investment, combined under a square root to reflect their partial correlation.
+A project that is expensive, highly disruptive, and oversight-intensive is not three times harder than a clean, self-contained initiative; it is an order of magnitude harder, and the portfolio feels that difference acutely.

 Making these factors explicit changes the prioritization conversation in a useful way.
 A project with excellent ROIC potential may still rank below a less financially impressive initiative if its disruption load and oversight demands would create a portfolio-wide bottleneck.
 Conversely, projects that can be executed with limited organizational disruption and light leadership oversight (or outsourced with oversight only) move up the ranking precisely because they preserve the two resources that are almost always the actual constraint: people’s capacity to change, and leadership’s capacity to manage.